metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 - Persistent Store:
 > is what you see in Windows Firewall with Advanced security, accessed trough control panel or System settings.
 - GPO Store:
-> is specified as computer name, and it is what you see in Local group policy, accessed trough secpol.msc or gpedit.mscq
+> is specified as computer name, and it is what you see in Local group policy, accessed trough secpol.msc or gpedit.msc
 - RSOP:
 > stands for "resultant set of policy" and is collection of all GPO stores that apply to local computer.
 > this applies to domain computers, on your home computer RSOP consists of only single local GPO (group policy object)